Droid-An/Project-Spell-Checker/README.md

 # Project: Spell Checker

 When writing text, it is helpful to have a tool to check that you are spelling correctly.
-Most computers even have it built in to the operating system.

 This spell checker ckecks for a simplified language called ["Basic English"](https://en.wikipedia.org/wiki/Basic_English) that contains a much smaller set of words than regular English.